tuchfarber/ThatBeanGame/README.md

 # ThatBeanGame
 ## A web based version of my favourite bean farming game

-### NOTE: This repo only contains the server side of the code.
+**NOTICE**: This repo only contains the server side of the code.
 The client is completed detached from the server and resides in it's own repo here: [https://github.com/tuchfarber/ThatBeanGame-Client](https://github.com/tuchfarber/ThatBeanGame-Client)

 **To run the game server:**
 1. `make env`